spapicchio/QATCH/README.md

  </kbd>
  </p>

-This repository is the official implementation of [QATCH: Benchmarking SQL-centric tasks with Table Representation Learning Models on Your Data]() to appear in NeurIPS Dataset and Benchmark track 2023.
+This repository is the official implementation of [QATCH: Benchmarking SQL-centric tasks with Table Representation Learning Models on Your Data](https://openreview.net/forum?id=XOpaPrb0U5) to appear in NeurIPS Dataset and Benchmark track 2023.

 # 🔥 Updates
+- [**2021-11-06**]: Camera ready version is now available! [check it out](https://openreview.net/forum?id=XOpaPrb0U5)!
 - [**2021-11-05**]: QATCH can now be donwloaded from pip!
 Do not forget to check the [documentation](https://spapicchio.github.io/QATCH/)!

 # 🏴󠁶󠁵󠁭󠁡󠁰󠁿 Overview